Farley–Buneman instability

 The Farley–Buneman instability, or FB instability, is a microscopic plasma instability named after Donald T. Farley and Oscar Buneman.
 It is similar to the ionospheric Rayleigh-Taylor instability.

 It occurs in collisional plasma with neutral component, and is driven by drift currents.
 It can be thought of as a modified two-stream instability arising from the difference in drifts of electrons and ions exceeding the ion acoustic speed.
+It occurs in collisional plasma with neutrals driven by drift current for two stream instability for unmagnetized plasma it becomes "Buneman instability".

 It is present in the equatorial and polar ionospheric E-regions.
 In particular, it occurs in the equatorial electrojet due to the drift of electrons relative to ions, and also in the trails behind ablating meteoroids.

 Since the FB fluctuations can scatter electromagnetic waves, the instability can be used to diagnose the state of ionosphere by the use of electromagnetic pulses.

 Conditions

 To derive the dispersion relation below, we make the following assumptions.
 First, quasi-neutrality is assumed.
 This is appropriate if we restrict ourselves to wavelengths longer than the Debye length.
 Second, the collision frequency between ions and background neutral particles is assumed to be much greater than the ion cyclotron frequency, allowing the ions to be treated as unmagnetized.
 Third, the collision frequency between electrons and background neutrals is assumed to be much less than the electron cyclotron frequency.
 Finally, we only analyze low frequency waves so that we can neglect electron inertia.
 Because the Buneman instability is electrostatic in nature, only electrostatic perturbations are considered.